 - Do you prefer examined or coursework based courses?

 - What do you want to do in the future?

 - If you have a particular university course or job in mind, which courses will you need to take to fulfil your ambitions?

 - Are there courses that interest you that you’ve never been able to do before?

-At QMC there are different course levels that you can study at, and it is important that you apply for the course level that is right for you.
-You will receive plenty of guidance about choosing your courses during your interview and we also urge you to talk to teachers and students on our Open Evenings to help find the courses that will help you progress to where you want to be.
+At QMC there are different course levels that you can study, and it is important that you apply for the course level that is right for you.
+You will receive plenty of guidance about choosing your courses during your interview and we also urge you to talk to teachers and students on our Open Evenings to explore course options that will help you progress to where you want to be.

 Level 3 courses

-6 or more GCSEs, equivalent to grade C or above including English and, ideally, Maths*
+5 or more GCSEs, graded 4/5 or above including English and, ideally, Maths*

 Up to 4 Advanced Level courses (to include facilitating subjects)